Art Rooney: Pittsburgh Steelers

 Rooney's affiliation with the National Football League (NFL) began in 1933 when he paid a $2,500 franchise fee to found a club based in the city of Pittsburgh.
-He had named his new team the "Pirates" which was also the name of the city's long-established Major League Baseball club of which Rooney was a fan since a childhood spent in the shadow of the team's stadium.
+He named his new team the "Pirates", after the city's baseball team, of which Rooney was a fan since childhood.

 Since the league's inception in 1920, the NFL had wanted a team in Pittsburgh due to the city's already-long history with football as well as the popularity of the Pittsburgh Panthers football team, an NCAA national championship contender during this period.
 The league was finally able to take advantage of Pennsylvania relaxing their blue laws that prior to 1933 prohibited sporting events from taking place on Sundays, when most NFL games take place.

 In 1936, Rooney won a parlay at Saratoga Race Course, which netted him about $160,000.
 He placed the bet based on a tip from New York Giants owner Tim Mara, a bookmaker.
 He used the winnings to hire a coach, Joe Bach, give contracts to his players and almost win a championship.
 The winnings funded the team until 1941 when he sold the franchise to NY playboy Alex Thompson.
 Thompson wanted to move the franchise to Boston so he could be within a five-hour train ride of his club.
 At the same time, the Philadelphia Eagles ran into financial problems.
-Rooney used the funds from the sale of franchise to get a 70% interest in the Eagles, the other 30% held by Rooney friend and future NFL commissioner, Bert Bell.
+Rooney used the funds from the sale of the franchise to get a 70% interest in the Eagles, the other 30% held by Rooney friend and future NFL commissioner, Bert Bell.
 Bell and Rooney agreed to trade places with Thompson.
 Bell took the role of President of the Steelers that he relinquished to Rooney in 1946 when Bell became Commissioner.
 Rooney got his good friend and his sister's father in law, Barney McGinley, to buy Bell's shares.
 Barney's son Jack, Art's brother in law, retained the McGinley interest that passed to his heirs when he died in 2006.

 Rooney sent shock waves through the NFL by signing Byron "Whizzer" White to a record-breaking $15,000 contract in 1938.
 This move, however, did not bring the Pirates a winning season, and White left the team for the Detroit Lions the following year.
 The club did not have a season above .500 until 1942, the year after they were renamed the Pittsburgh Steelers.